webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 The key takeaways of this page include:

-- Start out by defining targeted `entry` and `project` files (if the defaults aren't good enough).
+- If the defaults need adjustment, define targeted `entry` file patterns.
+- To find unused files, narrow down and add negated `project` patterns.
 - To exclude test and other non-production files, use production mode.
-- Don't use `ignore` to exclude files from the analysis, but add negated `entry` and `project` files instead.
-- Use `ignore` patterns only to exclude issues in matching files from the report.
+- Use `ignore` patterns to exclude issues in matching files from the report.

-Let's dive in and take a look at a few examples.
+Let's dive in and expand on all of these.

 ## Unused files